A Survey of Model-Based Reinforcement Learning

 Model Learning

-The core of MBRL is model learning.
-An ideal model accurately predicts the future and handles high-dimensional, multi-modal, or complex observations.
+The most important process in MBRL is model learning.
+An ideal model should give accurate prediction of the future situation and potentially tackles the problem of high-dimensional, multi-modal, complex observation input.

 Transition Model